 How to get more positive customer reviews for your store

-You already know product reviews are important.
-The case has been made so many times, we hardly need to repeat it—they >build social proof, improve SEO, increase conversions, and so on.
+You already know that product reviews are important.
+They build trust both between you and your customers and in your products, they improve SEO, increase conversions, and more.
 But the bigger question remains: how do you get customers to leave them?

 Motivating customers to review products is a challenge for pretty much any ecommerce merchant.
 It's even harder (cruelly) when you're starting from zero.
 But when you consider the impact of reviews on building trust and driving sales, it's worth the effort.

 Econsultancy writes that “the first step of getting a product or service reviewed is to realize that people don’t actually want to review it.”
-Unless you’re an established brand whose reputation is built on reviews (like, uh, Amazon), most customers are too busy or distracted to spend even five extra minutes on your site composing a review.
-And can you really blame them?
+Unless you’re an established brand whose reputation is built on reviews (like Amazon, for example), most customers don't want to spend their valuable time on your site composing a review.
 The reality is, you need to give people a reason to write about you.

-With that in mind, let’s take a look at some of the things you can do to start encouraging more positive customer reviews and get in on those sweet, sweet benefits.
+With that in mind, let’s take a look at some of the things you can do to start encouraging more positive customer reviews.

 Asking for stuff can be hard, especially when you're not offering any material reward in return.
 But when it comes to reviews, there’s nothing wrong with asking straight up.